kkavanagh21/ai_case_study1/README.md

  Knewton's Response to Industry Challenges:

 Knewton addresses these challenges by integrating AI into its adaptive learning platforms.
-Their technology:
-- Personalizes Learning:** Through their use of algorithms that adapt to the student's learning pace and style, Knewton's platform presents educational material in a way that is most likely to be effective for each student.
-- Data-Driven Insights:** Provides educators with valuable insights backed by data into each student's progress, strengths, and areas needing improvement, enabling more informed teaching strategies.
-- Scalability:** Offers a scalable solution that schools and educational institutions can implement, bringing personalized education to a broader audience.
+Their technology personalizes learning through their use of algorithms that adapt to the student's learning pace and style, Knewton's platform presents educational material in a way that is most likely to be effective for each student.
+They are also using Data-Driven Insights to provide educators with valuable insights backed by data into each student's progress, strengths, and areas needing improvement, enabling more informed teaching strategies.
+Lastly, Knewton offers a scalable solution that schools and educational institutions can implement, bringing personalized education to a broader audience.

 AI Technologies Currently Used by Knewton: